spider4216/php-data-structures/README.md

 - Stack
 - Binary Tree

-All of that contain base algorithm for operations with each data structure like:
+All of that contain base algorithms for operations with each data structure like:

 - Insert operation
 - Delete operation